savonet/book/workflow.md

 ### Wav

-Wav is a non-compressed format: this means that you do not loose anything, but it takes quite some space to store audio.
-Not recommended for streaming.
+wav is a non-compressed format: this means that you do not loose anything, but it takes quite some space to store audio.
+Not recommended for streaming, but rather for archiving.
 The parameters are

-- `channels`: the number of channels (1 and 2 can also be specified with `mono` and `stereo`),
+- `channels`: the number of channels (`1` and `2` can also respectively be specified with `mono` and `stereo`),
 - `duration`: duration in seconds to set in the wav header,
-- `samplerate`: the samplerate in Hz,
+- `samplerate`: the number of samples per second,
 - `samplesize`: the number of bits per sample (only the values 8, 16, 24 and 32
-  are supported for now),
+  are supported for now, 16 being the reasonable default),
-- `header`: whether a header should be issued or not (the value `false` means no header, and can be used for exachanging raw PCM data).
+- `header`: whether a header should be issued or not (the value `false` means no header, and can be used for exchanging raw PCM data).

 For instance,